 Communicating social and environmental impacts and activities with clarity and completeness.

 WE Fashion publicly acknowledges the social and environmental impacts of its supply chain and own operations.
-The brand publicly shares its CoC and RSL on its website.
-These foundational activities have resulted in a level 1 score of 89%.
-Through the publication of its CSR Report, WE Fashion has set targets to manage human rights and labour standards and the environmental impact in its supply chain.
-There is also room for the brand to publicly disclose its CMT and vertically integrated suppliers, resulting in a level 2 score of 30%.
+The brand publicly shares its Code of Conduct, RSL and other policies on its website.
+These foundational activities have resulted in a level 1 score of 93%.
+Through the publication of its CSR Report, WE Fashion has set targets to manage human rights, labour standards and environmental impacts in its supply chain.
+The brand has disclosed its CMT and vertically integrated suppliers to the Dutch Textile Covenant but there is room for the brand to also present this information on its own website, resulting in a level 2 score of 55%.
 This year WE Fashion did not submit evidence for level 3, which evaluates best practice.

 Managing impacts from transporting and packaging products.